deepset-ai/haystack-core-integrations/integrations/langfuse/README.md

 pip install hatch
 ```

-With `hatch` installed, to run all the tests:
+With `hatch` installed, run all the tests:
 ```
 hatch run test
 ```